JHolderguru/Dockerk8/README.md

  #for more information running and non running containers
  docker --help
+ docker ps -a #view all containers

 #delete container
 docker rm 1dd1d07511a9 #or purse in name instead of ID

+#remove multiple containers
+docker ps -aq #list all containers by ID docker rm $(docker ps -aq)#pass the argument of all that would have been listed, make sure none of the containers are running unless-docker rm -f $(docker ps -aq)

+#verfiy there are no containers left
+docker ps -a

+# starting a containers and the ports you want

+docker run -d -p 3000:80 -p 8083:80 nginx:latest

+#starting the container but naming it website

+docker run --name website -d -p 3000:80 -p 8083:80 nginx:latest

+#Check
+docker ps #should see the name as website

 ```